clemenko/rancher_stig/README.md

 ## RKE2 STIG

 The good news is that similar to the Rancher STIG the RKE2 STIG should not have a lot knobs to turn.
-At the time of this article's publication the DISA Draft STIG for RKE2 is not ready.
-However we have a few configurations that will ensure RKE2 is hardened.
-RKE2 is broken down into servers and agents.
-We can start with the server configurations.
+At the time of this article's publication the STIG for RKE2 is under draft review by DISA.
+The STIG should be released by November.
+However we have a few configurations we can tweak to ensure RKE2 is hardened.
+Basically, RKE2 is broken down into servers and agents.
+We can start with the server side configurations.

 First we should create an Audit Policy.
 The following should be run on every server in the cluster.